jhpyle/docassemble/_docs/docker.md

 * The directory `/etc/letsencrypt` is copied to data storage as `letsencrypt.tar.gz`.
 * The log files are copied to data storage.
-* Each database that the PostgreSQL server hosts (except for ones with `template` in the name) are dumped to the `postgres` folder in data storage using `pg_dump -F c`.
+* Every database that the PostgreSQL server hosts (except for ones with `template` in the name) are dumped to the `postgres` folder in data storage using `pg_dump -F c`.
 * The `/var/lib/redis/dump.rdb` file is copied to data storage as the